gfxcoindev/gfx/README.md

 stable release versions of GraphicsCoin.

-Feature branches are created when there are major new features being worked on by sevGraphicsCoinl people.
+Feature branches are created when there are major new features being worked on by several people.

 From time to time a pull request will become outdated.
 If this occurs, and the pull is no longer automatically mergeable; a comment on the pull will